wanelo/postmodern/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Contributions will not be accepted without tests.
+What should be a feature and what a unit test is highly open to interpretation, however.
+In some cases, a unit test may be easier and acceptable.
+In general, at least one feature should be written for each new subcommand, even if it just runs `--help`.

+If in doubt, open an issue.
+If you don't receive a response to an issue or a pull request, please mention one of the core committers of this gem in a comment to make sure it doesn't get swallowed in an email abyss.